Tigers vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Tigers Recent Betting Performance

-- In three games as the favorite over the last 10 matchups, the Tigers have a record of 1-2.
+- The Tigers have played as the favorite in three of their past 10 games and have gone 1-2 in those contests.

-- In their last 10 games with a total, the Tigers and their opponents have failed to hit the over three times.
+- In their last 10 games with a total, the Tigers and their opponents have combined to hit the over eight times.

-- The Tigers did not cover its most recent game with a spread.
-For three consecutive games, Detroit and its opponent have topped the over/under, with the average total established by oddsmakers in that span being 8.3 runs.
+- Over their last 10 games, the Tigers are 1-1-0 against the spread.
+Detroit's last four games have finished above the point total, and the average total during that run was 8.4.

 Tigers Betting Records & Stats

-- The Tigers have won one of the three games they were the moneyline favorite this season (33.3%).
+- The Tigers have put together a 2-2 record in games they were favored on the moneyline (winning 50% of those games).

-- Detroit has a record of 1-2 when playing as moneyline favorites with odds of -115 or shorter (33.3% winning percentage).
+- Detroit has gone 2-2 (winning 50% of its games) when it has played as moneyline favorites of -115 or shorter.

-- Based on this contest's moneyline, the Tigers have an implied win probability of 53.5%.
+- Based on this game's moneyline, the Tigers' implied win probability is 53.5%.

-- Detroit has played in 49 games with a set over/under, and have combined with its opponents to go over the total 26 times (26-22-1).
+- In the 50 games in which bookmakers have set an over/under for Detroit, it has combined with opponents to go over the total 27 times (27-22-1).

+- The Tigers have covered 50% of their games this season, going 2-2-0 ATS.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.